prob-ml/bliss/README.md

 sudo apt-get install libfftw3-dev
 ```

-3. Install git-lfs if you haven't already installed it for another project
+3. Install git-lfs if you haven't already installed it for another project:
 ```
 git-lfs install
 ```

-4. Now download the bliss repo and fetch some pre-trained models and test data from git-lfs
+4. Now download the bliss repo and fetch some pre-trained models and test data from git-lfs:
 ```
 git clone https://github.com/prob-ml/bliss.git
 ```